-Timing of regulatory approvals on new prototypes and corresponding revenue streams remains unpredictable and cannot be guaranteed to develop at all.
-Management continues to assess all the Company's research and development discoveries, new product viability, tighter budget restrictions and market potential of all of the Company's R&D programs and adjusts strategic plans as part of the Company's R&D risk management.
-Despite the many challenges imposed by the COVID-19 recession, soaring inflation rates and compromised supply chain issues, Management remains bullish on the potential of all new product developments.
+Timing of regulatory approvals on new rail and automotive products and corresponding revenue streams remains unpredictable and cannot be guaranteed to be successful.
+Management continues to assess the Company's research and development discoveries, new product viability, budget restrictions and market potential of all R&D programs.
+Management adjusts R&D plans based on testing results as part of the Company's R&D risk management program.
+Despite the many challenges imposed by the COVID-19 recession, historic inflation rates and compromised supply chain issues, Management remains bullish on the potential of the Company's new product developments.

 The Company deploys capital resources sensibly to maintain financial health and liquidity.
-The Company's working capital was \$7,893,166 as at September 30, 2022.
-Current working capital and anticipated sales activity for the rest of 2022 and 2023 is expected to protect the Company's ability to conduct ongoing business operations and R&D initiatives for the foreseeable future.
+The Company's working capital was \$7,000,568 as at December 31, 2022.
+Current working capital and anticipated sales activity for 2023 is expected to protect the Company's ability to conduct ongoing business operations and R&D initiatives for the foreseeable future.
 With no interest-bearing long-term debt to service and improved sales prospects from a larger product portfolio, Kelso can continue to focus on stronger financial performance on behalf of the shareholders of Kelso.